On June 7 the Wallenberg Centre for Molecular Medicine arranged a symposium on neuroscience and imaging.

 Two genes play important roles for the formation of malignant cancer in the brain.
 One gene prevents the formation of the tumour, while another gene promotes the tumour.
 This is shown in a new dissertation at Umeå University, Sweden.

 People who use moist snuff ‘snus’ have significantly higher levels of the protein cornulin in their blood than non-snusers.
 This previously unknown relationship was found in a new study from Umeå University, Sweden.
 Whether higher levels per se increase the risk of disease has, however, not yet been...

-Up to four tenure track research positions as Assistant Professor (Associate Senior Lecturer) at WCMM Umeå University are now open for application.
-In this announcement, the Centre is looking for outstanding researchers – Wallenberg Molecular Medicine Fellows - to be positioned within one or more of...
+Tenure track research positions as Assistant Professor (Associate Senior Lecturer) at WCMM are now open for application.
+In these announcements, the Centre is looking for outstanding researchers – Wallenberg Molecular Medicine Fellows - to be positioned within the areas of Infection biology or Cance...

 Recent News from the Faculty of Medicine